-Originally published September 16 2010, this is the first column in our series.
+Originally published September 23, 2010, this is the second in a series.

 Pope Boniface VIII was looking for a new artist to work on the frescoes in St. Peter's Basilica, so he sent a courtier out into the country to interview artists and collect samples of their work that he could judge.
 The courtier approached the painter Giotto and asked for a drawing to demonstrate his skill.
 Instead of a study of angels and saints, which the courtier expected, Giotto took a brush loaded with red paint and drew a perfect circle.
 The courtier was furious, thinking he had been made a fool of; nonetheless, he took the drawing back to Boniface.
 The Pope understood the significance of the red circle, and Giotto got the job.

 This is often told as the story of the ultimate test of drawing, and I don't dispute that it is very hard to draw a perfect circle.
 However, I would argue that it is much more useful to be able to draw a circle existing in space, a circle seen turned at various angles as we usually encounter it in the world.
 We need to be able to draw an ellipse.

 The ellipse is the Frisbee of art, the circle freed from its flatness that sails out into imagined space tilting this way and that and ending up on the top of the soup bowl and silver cup in Jean-Baptiste Chardin's still life or, imagine this, on the wheels of the speeding Batmobile.

 © 2010 Estate of Pablo Picasso / Artists Rights Society (ARS) New York Mother and Child